SpaceVim/SpaceVim/docs/layers/gtags.md

 ## Description

-`gtags` layer provides tags management for SpaceVim, this layer is not loaded by default.
+`gtags` layer provides tags manager for SpaceVim, this layer can be used to generate and update tags database automatically.

 ## Features

 - Select any tag in a project retrieved by gtags
-- Resume previous gtags session
 - Jump to a location based on context
 - Find definitions
 - Find references